snarfed/bridgy/docs/index.rst

     error: option --home not recognized

-There's a good chance you'll need to make changes to `granary <https://github.com/snarfed/granary>`__, `oauth-dropins <https://github.com/snarfed/oauth-dropins>`__, or `webmention-tools <https://github.com/snarfed/webmention-tools>`__ at the same time as bridgy.
-To do that, clone their repos elsewhere, then install them in "source" mode with:
+There’s a good chance you’ll need to make changes to `granary <https://github.com/snarfed/granary>`__, `oauth-dropins <https://github.com/snarfed/oauth-dropins>`__, or `webmention-tools <https://github.com/snarfed/webmention-tools>`__ at the same time as bridgy.
+To do that, clone their repos elsewhere, then install them in “source” mode with:

 ::